These desert hiking tips will help you prepare and thrive in a barren and hot environment.

-#1 Desert hiking clothing
+#1 Get your Desert hiking clothing Right

 I like to wear loose-fitting clothing that hangs off me comfortably.
 Although there is some debate around the material to use, I recommend cotton.
 It holds sweat for longer which keeps you cool.
 I never wear anything technical or what you’d consider typical hiking clothing.

-T-shirt or vest on the top
+- T-shirt or vest on the top

-Lightweight open shirt over the top to keep me shaded from the sun
+- Lightweight open shirt over the top to keep me shaded from the sun

-Lightweight hiking shoes
+- Lightweight hiking shoes

 #2 Keep covered up

 Just like you see the Berbers, Bedouins and other desert people doing, cover-up.
 I always take a long-sleeved shirt which I wear as soon as the sun is up to cover my arms and shoulders.
 Make sure your head and face is shaded with a shall or brimmed hat.

 #3 Think like a camel when it comes to water